Roaming Nomads: Life on the Road

-A camper trailer in the woods, a smoking pit fire, the scent of steak frying for dinner, two dogs—silky Aussies—tumbling in the foreground.
+A camper trailer in the woods, a smoking pit fire, the scent of steak frying for dinner, two dogs—silky Labrador Retrievers—tumbling in the foreground.
 A warm coffee in his hand, Andrew Slaton leans back in his deck chair, gazes over snowcapped mountains, and talks about his new life.

 We’ve all imagined selling up and hitting the road.
 Meet a man who’s done it.
 A commercial landscape and active lifestyle photographer, Andrew took just this drastic step with his wife Ellen a year ago.
 Young professionals with everything drawing them to the suburban grind, Andrew and Ellen threw it all in for a life on the move.